The Many Masks Of Boris Midney

 Double Discovery (Double Discovery: 1982)

 "D-D-D-Dance" is d-d-dated early 80s synth-dance, and it's headache-inducing.
 Fortunately, the other new tracks are in his classic disco mold: "Thanks For Loving Me" and the lovely "Can He Find Another One?" (co-written by Meyer and someone named J. Burgess), present in two mixes.
-The LP is padded out with the two best tracks from the second album: "Step On Out" and "Living Up To Love."
+The LP is padded out with the two best tracks from the Companion album: "Step On Out" and "Living Up To Love."

 (DBW)